pantheon-systems/documentation/source/content/guides/drupal-9-legacy-project-to-pantheon.md

 <Partial file="drupal-9/prepare-local-environment-no-clone-no-alias.md" />

-1. Have a local copy of both: your new Pantheon site and your existing codebase
+2. Get a local copy of both: your new Pantheon site and your existing codebase

 1. This doc uses several commands that depend on the locations of both your existing and new site codebases.
 To make this easier set the temporary variables `$SOURCE` and `$DESTINATION` in your terminal session to match your folders location.